Twocoolguy/Dragons/README.md

 - Run "Fix Old Config"  to fix your old config.
 Before running this make sure you put the configs location in the config_loc.txt file.
 Putting "inthisfolder" will not work.
 That is just for if you do not have a config already and it uses the config in the folder. - executes "python oldfix.py"
 - Run "Check Config Syntax" to check the config folder for correct syntax. - executes "python syntax.py"
 - Run "Config Editor" to add new stuff to the config and change some settings.
 You can still do it the old fasion way, though wehave to admit this is a lot easier to use for most things (sadly it does not support story mode yet). - executes "python create.py"

+## 1.1.2 Patch Notes:
+- Moved all python files into the "bin" folder so it doesn't look like a mess.
+- Changed .bat files to account for moving files into the "bin" folder.
+- Removed 'pause' from Run.bat.
+Doesn't make sense to keep it.

 ## 1.1.1 Patch Notes:
 - Fixed a bug when you were max level you could not get to the next boss/boss3 even if you won.